Visan1/portfolio/README.md

 **Data Analyst at Data Annotation Tech (_January 2024 - Present_)**
 - Cleaned, analyzed, and derived insights from large diverse datasets including stock prices, grocery prices, and healthcare metrics using Excel.
 - Compared AI model analysis with human analysis, annotating workflow and accuracy errors which led to an improvement in AI model accuracy by up to 20%.
-- Delivered performance reports on machine learning models while ensuring proper data cleaning, analysis, graph visualization and insight generation for business datasets.
+- Delivered performance reports on machine learning models while ensuring proper data cleaning, analysis, graph visualization and insight generation for datasets.
 - Applied RLHF techniques on over 500+ AI model responses involving key metrics of financial, retail and healthcare data, leading to an improvement up to 50% in data processing efficiency.